Opentrons/opentrons/api/docs/v2/new_modules.rst

 - ``thermoscientificnunc_96_wellplate_2000ul``
 - ``usascientific_96_wellplate_2.4ml_deep``

-To check whether a custom labware definition specifies this measurement, open its JSON file and look for the key ``magneticModuleEngageHeight`` in the ``parameters`` object.
-If it's present and has a numerical value, the labware is ready for use with the Magnetic Module.
+To check whether a custom labware definition specifies this measurement, load the labware and query its :py:attr:`~.Labware.magdeck_engage_height` property.
+If has a numerical value, the labware is ready for use with the Magnetic Module.

 .. _magnetic-module-engage: